← 🦋

 I'm supicious that the dysphoria i have for my penis has been caused by a society which values sexual "pureity" and abstimance. getting random errections in middle school was low-key tramatizing.
 I never had a safe place to express this discomfort.
 A fear of my body developed and was shoved into the wordless subconsious.
 My physically lived experince was exteamlly minimal.
 I really have only recently redescovered ways to feel at home in my skin and bones.
 This is a deep pain that reserfaces when I (the words) am not listeneing to me (the body).

 I feel the safe when i'm alone; with trees and with rocks; the kinds of creatures that don't judge.
-I've learned ways to be kind to myself.
 Being kind to myself around other people is hard.
 I take their judjements as my judgments, and that creates uncomfort and dysforia.
+When my self confidence is low, I try to pull my gender from my sorroundings. its extreamly dangerous.